akshita-singh-2808/wizardstay/README.md

 # WizardStay

-WanderStay is an Airbnb-like web application that allows users to browse, book, and manage accommodations for their travels.
+WizardStay is an Airbnb-like web application that allows users to browse, book, and manage accommodations for their travels.
 The platform is designed to provide a seamless and user-friendly experience for both travelers and hosts.

 ![image alt](https://github.com/akshita-singh-2808/wizardstay/blob/main/Screenshot%202025-03-31%20235243.png?raw=true)
 ![image alt](https://github.com/akshita-singh-2808/wizardstay/blob/main/Screenshot%202025-06-06%20225616.png)